1203929/Animal_card/README.md

-#Animal Card
+# Animal Card
 ## This is my first html page.

 An animal card, created as an article , some facts and about it's life span has been written.
 Since Deer is my favorite  Animal so this article is about Deer.
- Although this one was tough enough at that time, I was complete new bee, but curious enough to know how thing works.
+ Although this one was tough enough at that time, I was completely new bee at the time, but curious enough to know how thing works.
+Front end is completed now syncing with the server.